Snowy Owl Update! An Interview with Scott Weidensaul, Co-Founder of Project SNOWstorm

 “Seneca’s” release..
 Image by ©Aaron Winters from © Project SNOWstorm OwlsSeneca is an adult male in at least his fifth calendar year, tagged Feb.
 22, 2019, by Tom McDonald in Seneca Township, NY.
 He is the second owl, after Otter, fitted with a hybrid GSM (cellular) and Argos (satellite) transmitter, which will allow us to monitor his movements year-round.
 His transmitter was paid for by generous donors to Project SNOWstorm” from Project SNOWstorm

-Enjoy winter birding at its best and help raise money for snowy owl research, interested?
-Learn more
+Enjoy winter birding and help raise money for snowy owl research, 2025 Winter Owls and Others with Special Guest, Scott Weidensaul Learn more

 Roberta KravetteComment